What Is a Backlink Audit?

-High Overall Toxic Score.
-There are too many harmful links pointing to your website.
+- High Overall Toxicity Score.
+There are too many suspicious links pointing to your website.

-High Toxic Score of the referring domains.
+- High Toxicity Score of the referring domains.
 This can be a result of either poor link building or negative SEO.

 - High percentage of dofollow or USG links.
 A natural profile can’t consist of one type of links only, especially if their anchors are irrelevant.